USE OF EQUIPMENT

 All users and staff of the Student Multimedia Design Center are bound by the University of Delaware and University Libraries copyright policies.
 For more information on copyright policies and laws, you may visit the following links:

-All borrowers must present appropriate identification when borrowing library materials.
-Faculty, staff and students must present their University identification cards.
-Continuing Education, Del Tech, and DelState cardholders will also be asked for supporting photo identification to borrow materials in-house.
+Items for loan are available to current students, faculty, and staff of the University of Delaware.
+Continuing education, Del Tech, and DelState cardholders may borrow in-house use materials, but are required to supply supporting photo identification.
 All IDs must be currently valid in the Library's borrower database.
+Other borrower groups, including but not limited to Osher Academy of Lifelong Learning, spouses, and public borrowers, have limited or no access to materials and services of the Center.
 The individual associated with the ID or library card is solely responsible for all materials borrowed on his or her card and is liable for overdue fines and charges for lost and damaged materials.
 ID cards and library cards are non-transferable.

 Equipment Kits may not be renewed.
 The kit will need to be returned after the 3 days and will not be able to be checked out by the same user/group until 24 hours from the check-in time.
 An exception to this is hard drives.
 Hard drives may be returned and checked out again twice for a total loan period of 9 days.

-Library Use Only Kits and Laptops/iPads may not be renewed online or by telephone, but can be renewed at our service desk for a total possible loan period of 8 hours.
+Library Use Only Kits and Laptops may not be renewed online or by telephone, but can be renewed at our service desk for a total possible loan period of 8 hours.

 Equipment is checked out on a first-come, first-serve basis.
 A certain quantity of the equipment is Library Use Only to try to ensure that there will be something available for use.
 There is a loan limit of three days to try to ensure that cameras will be available for others to check out.